HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/rendition_version_regeneration_and_cleanup.md

     enableCleanUpOrRenditionVersionHeartbeats is `false` by default.
 To enable all four heartbeats (validationHeartbeat, renditionOrVersionHeartbeat, cleanUpHeartbeat, orphanDataAndFileCleanupHeartbeat), set enableCleanUpOrRenditionVersionHeartbeats to `true`.

 !!!
 Note
-    From cf213, some variable names are in order to achieve consistent variable naming.
-List of variable changed are listed below
+    From cf213, some variable names are changed in order to achieve consistent variable naming.
+Variables changed are listed below.

     1. enableCleanUpOrRenditionVersionHeartbeats
     2. cleanUpHeartBeatIntervalTimeInMinutes